devsoc-unsw/circles/README.md

 ### Running Circles with Docker

 The first time you run Circles, or if you have made changes to the backend codebase, run `docker-compose build`.
-Add the flag `--no-cache` if you have made changes to the dockerfiles.
-This will rebuild the docker images with the updated code.
 You can run `docker images` to see what images exist on your machine.
 Note the `docker rmi <image>` command deletes an image.
+If you find you are building up a lot of `<none>` images, the `docker image prune` command will remove all 'dangling' images (those that are not related to named images and serve no purpose).

 To run the whole application (frontend, backend and database), use `docker-compose up frontend`.
 You can include the `-d` option if you wish to run it in detached mode.